San Francisco 49ers Coaches

 Special Teams Coordinator

-Richard Hightower is in his 13th season in the NFL and third as the 49ers special teams coordinator.
+Richard Hightower is in his 14th season in the NFL and fourth as the 49ers special teams coordinator.
 He returned to San Francisco in 2017 after previously serving as assistant special teams coach with the team in 2015.